 For our climate's sake, the fossil fuels hidden deep beneath the Kimberley must stay there.
 Forever.

-We support the aspirations of Traditional Custodians to protect their ancient culture and deep connections to country.
+We support the rights and aspirations of First Nations people to protect their ancient cultural connections to Country.

 What we’re doing:

-- Advocating for new laws that support the life our lives depend on.
+- Advocating for new laws and policies that support the life our lives depend on.

 - Fighting for the highest level of protection for marine and national parks.